tanner49/chatterpulse-ai-web/about.md

  Using a suite of cutting-edge machine learning, nlp, and generative-text AI, we perform analysis on a continuous stream of the top podcasts in the world in real time.

 Our custom reports take advantage of over two million hours of podcasts to find exactly what you need to better understand what your customer, consituants, thought leaders, and experts in your area are thinking.

-## What We Offer
-We offer both one-time reports and continous, real-time, hosted reports, but include features such as: